 My hope is that this article will inspire you to use the power of your own consciousness to become aware of your shadow, to allow it to be your teacher, and to integrate it.
 As we become more deeply and mindfully centered in our hearts, the recognition and integration of previously unconscious shadow processes changes our brains.
-This is exciting because it highlights the transformative power of our own heart-centered mindfulness or consciousness to transform our minds and our bodies.
+The integration of the shadow is exciting because it highlights the transformative power of our own heart-centered mindfulness or consciousness to transform our minds and our bodies.

 First, what is the shadow?